Marketing and Promotion

 Using membership information

-Once a club has found out more about it’s members, stored the information legally and in an easy to use database programme, and committed to a regular communication campaign, it is important to make sure that the messages that are communicated are right for each group of members.
+Once a club has found out more about it’s members (don’t forget the need to protect data) and committed to a regular communication campaign, it is important to make sure that the messages that are communicated are right for each group of members.

 There are the obvious groups of members – eg instructors and juniors – but remember too that there are members who haven’t been to the airfield for months, members who used to attend social events but haven’t done so for months…and so on.
 It doesn’t need to be complicated and it’s surprising what can be achieved with relevant, targeted information.